As we’ve long predicted, trends indicate a shift to a digitally-focused future. For many businesses, this means finding digital solutions to scale.

 Before you can decide which kind of app is right for your business, you must have a solid understanding of both approaches.
-Expert-level knowledge isn’t necessary, but knowing the differences between these options is key to choosing the best build style to help your app to thrive.
+Expert-level knowledge isn’t necessary, but knowing the differences between native and hybrid apps is key to choosing the best build style to help your app to thrive.

 In the past, Native and Hybrid approaches have typically been pitted against each other in a pros-and-cons style.

 While there are advantages and disadvantages to both, there is no longer crystal-clear segmentation between these types of apps.

 Both approaches have evolved; therefore, comparing the overall features of both provides a much clearer direction into which type will work best for you.

 Before we get into the differences between app technologies, let’s talk about a key similarity–security.
 For any app, security is an essential priority, but healthcare apps must meet additional security requirements.

 All healthcare apps must, under law, be compliant with the Health Insurance Portability and Accountability Act (HIPAA) in the United States and the Personal Information Protection and Electronic Documents Act (PIPEDA) in Canada.

 Additionally, some provinces in Canada have their own regulations that must be abided by.